Humans are constantly looking for perfection in form when this type of perfection is not possible.

 You, from living life, may have adopted value systems that help you to perpetuate your constant avoidance of pain and pleasure seeing without your ever even realizing how trapped they make you, and may get stuck wrestling with and playing around with these things for eternity if you never become aware of what you are doing.

-Patanjali is very clear, however, that the only way to true liberation (and I vouch for this 100% from experience) is to completely let go of everything in the world.
-And when I say let go, I mean of everything…I know you want to keep some things (especially your feeling of “rightness”), but you must put it all aside even down to what you or others uphold as dear to your mind in Maya.
-You must simply connect with the Truth of being in your Truth and perfection and let everything else fall away.
+Patanjali is very clear, however, that the only way to true liberation (and I vouch for this 100% from experience) is to completely let go of everything in the world from their attachment to your body-mind ego complex.
+And when I say let go, I mean of everything…I know you want to keep some things (especially your feeling of “rightness”), but you must put it all aside even down to what you or others uphold as dear to your mind within Maya.
+You must simply connect with the Truth of being in your perfection and let everything else fall away.
+You do not need attachments to be whole and complete onto yourself.
 This is the art of Yoga Nirodha.

 IMPORTANT QUICK TIP!
 You may wish to review Patanjali’s 196 Aphorism here for an overview of why this practice is important.

-Letting go of all attachments is what frees you from the suffering of the cycle of Karma, and frees you from the projected personhood of ego that covers up the experience of the True Self.
+Letting go of all attachments is what frees you from the suffering tied to the cycle of Karma (cause and effect of thoughts, words, and actions), and is what frees you from the projected personhood of ego that covers up the experience of your True Self.

 The first, and most important step is to stop looking outside of yourself and into the world for validation or proof of this and simply go within.
 Learn some techniques and discard everything except practice and experience.
 Know the Truth for yourself.